 Public school budgeting is regulated and controlled by legislation, state regulation, regional agreement, and local Committee policy.
 The operating budget will be prepared and managed in line with the above.

-In developing a budget, care shall be taken to make the documents associated with the budget clear and understandable to Finance Committees of member communities and to the general public.
+In developing a budget, care shall be taken to make the documents associated with the budget clear and understandable to School Committee members, to municipal officials of of member communities, and to the general public.

-At the discretion of the Finance Policy Subcommittee, an informal public information meeting may be held to solicit input from the general public.
+At the discretion of the Finance Subcommittee, an informal public information meeting may be held to solicit input from the general public.
 In accordance with the District Agreement, a public hearing shall be heard prior to the adoption of the Final Operating and Maintenance Budget by the District Committee.
-The Superintendent and members of the Finance Policy Sub Committee will make every effort to fully inform all member communities and their officials of the budget plans of the District.
+The Superintendent and members of the Finance Subcommittee will make every effort to fully inform all member communities and their officials of the budget plans of the District.

 The budget shall be in compliance with the foundation budget.
 It is acknowledged that the foundation budget reflects the minimum recommended spending for a District, and excludes transportation costs, debt service costs, and costs associated with the acquisition of fixed assets.
 The aforementioned items must, therefore, be budgeted in addition to the foundation budget, and funds to support those expenditures must be raised from the member communities, after the use of any offsetting revenues received from the state.